testcara/test-component-custom/README.md

-test component for konflux prod
+test components for konflux prod